Friday, April 26, 2024

 You can read many more details on their website but the goals were knowledge (like mapping all the arts resources especially civic ones), engagement (especially with their supervisors so their good works are recognized and supported), communication (make sure you Sign up for their email messages as right now the mailing list only about 100 strong), and capacity (the afore mentioned need for finances starting with State/Local designation with the $75.000 that comes with that title)

-Of course, they will need private foundation funding as well and they continue working on their strategy which will grow and change.
-They are trying already to move public art funding from 1/2% to one full percent and to remove the cap of $1/2 million a project.
+Of course, they will need private foundation funding, as well, and they continue working on their strategy which will grow and change.
+They are trying already to move public art funding from 1/2% to one full percent and to remove the cap of $500K a project.
 Many of their changes have been accepted already including the advice that this should apply not only to new county building over $10m but any renovations over that amount.
 There are already members of the commission working on individual public art projects like Renee Richetts and Sharlene O’Keefe from District 2.

 We suggest you meet and communicate with your elected supervisors and their appointed commissioners.